CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 Output: extracted data in the CHEMeDATA schema format.

-## ChemE-Leaks
+## CHEMeDATA-Release

+### *Goal*
 Make collections of chemistry data public.
-Whether they are personal, institutional, industrial collections may require processing, filtering, annonimization, before they can be made public.
-The project will propose services and tools to facilitated the publication of collections of NMR spectra in a legal manner (unlike what the name of the project may ).
+Whether they are personal, institutional, or industrial collections of chemistry data may require processing, filtering, anonymization, before they can be made public.
+The project will propose services and tools to facilitated the publication of collections of NMR spectra in a legal manner - this is not a CHEMeDATA-leaks project.

-Audience: institution with collection of NMR spectra, chemical componds producers with quality control including NMR, etc.
+**Target audience**: Curators of NMR spectra collections, quality control managers in chemical compound production, *etc.*

+**Help needed**: Python developper (A language avoiding compilation, clearly showing the code of the processing and avoiding a browser should reassure the user that data are not leaking but under the tight control speak in favor of python.)